davew-msft/datasciencehack/Challenge03.md

 ## Prerequisites

-* A Data Science Virtual Machine (DSVM).
+* Your DSVM
-* Your code to train an image classification model.
+* Your working model and code from Challenge02.

 ## Challenge